galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 ## The ToolFactory Appliance is a pop-up MYOT (make your own tools) Galaxy for scientists who routinely write command line scripts in their work.

 The ToolFactory automates much of the work needed to prepare a new Galaxy tool using information provided by the script writer, on the ToolFactory form.
 The ToolFactory can wrap any simple script that runs correctly on the linux command line with some small test input samples.
 This is potentially handy for developers new to Galaxy, and for Galaxy users who are capable of correctly scripting on the command line for themselves.

 Untested tools are immediately available and the Galaxy server is fully functional.
 Tools can be generated or added from the Toolshed to create a tailored Galaxy.
 The appliance is an ideal way for any data intensive scientist to quickly develop and refine new tools on their workstations, ready for deployment in production and sharing.

 > ### {% icon tip %} Under the hood:
 >
 >  - It uses [galaxyml](https://github.com/hexylena/galaxyxml) to generate the tool XML from ToolFactory form settings.
 >  - It uses [Planemo](https://github.com/galaxyproject/planemo) to generate the test outputs and then again to test newly generated code
->  - The appliance in Docker is built on [docker-galaxy-stable](https://github.com/bgruening/docker-galaxy-stable) infrastructure
+>  - The appliance in Docker is built on [docker-galaxy-stable](https://github.com/bgruening/docker-galaxy-stable/compose) infrastructure
 {: .tip}

 ## Limits and scope

+- The Appliance can generate, install and run new tools from scripts on your desktop.
-- The Appliance can import any tool from a Toolshed and is a fully functional Galaxy, capable of connecting to clusters if desired but designed for development.
+    - However, it is a fully functional Galaxy instance, so it can also import any existing tool from a Toolshed and [can easily be connected to a cluster for real work](https://github.com/bgruening/docker-galaxy-stable/compose).
-- The ToolFactory works best wrapping simple R/Bash/Python and other interpreted scripts, with a few user supplied parameters and a few i/o history files.
+- The ToolFactory works best wrapping simple R/Bash/Python and other interpreted scripts, with a few user supplied parameters and a few I/O history files.
-- Scripts are easier than some Conda packages because they can easily be modified to respond to default empty parameters as if they had not been passed.
-As a result, advanced tool building elements such as conditionals and related tricks requiring manual coding, can often be avoided.
+- Scripts are easier than some Conda packages
+    - This is because the tool builder can modify the code to respond to default empty parameters as if they had not been passed.
+    - This may not sound like much, but as a result, advanced tool building elements such as conditionals and related tricks requiring manual coding, can sometimes be avoided.
-- On the other hand, many Conda dependencies will require XML conditionals or other tool XML constructs that are not easy to generate automatically.
-While some simple requirements may be manageable, complex ones will not be suitable for the ToolFactory.
+    - In contrast, some Conda dependencies or combinations will require XML conditionals or other complex tool XML constructs that are not easy to generate automatically.
+    - While some simple requirements may be manageable, complex ones will not be suitable for the ToolFactory.
-- Compared to the more usual shell and a text editor, The ToolFactory in Galaxy is a slow and clumsy way to debugging scripts.
-More than a minute per cycle because`planemo test` is run twice, building and tearing down a Galaxy each time.
+- Compared to the more usual linux shell and text editor, the ToolFactory appliance is a rather clumsy way to debug scripts.
     - **Starting a new ToolFactory tool with a know good command line and data** is strongly recommended.
 You will know exactly what to expect from the tool test for a first sanity check.
     - Corrolary: Unless there is a working script that needs to be wrapped into a toolshed-ready Galaxy tool, the ToolFactory is of little use.

-**The ToolFactory Appliance is for developers and code-writing scientists not yet familiar with the more flexible and complex manual tools, and who need to wrap scripts that are simple enough for the ToolFactory.**
+- The ToolFactory Appliance is for developers and code-writing scientists not yet familiar with the more flexible and complex manual tools, and who need to wrap scripts that are simple enough for the ToolFactory.

-Compared to other Galaxy tool development software, there is far less to learn in order to get up to speed when using a form driven, automated code generator in a tailored, readily deployed appliance.
-The cost of this convenience is that ToolFactory is limited to automated generation of a large but limited subset of simple script and package wrappers.
+    - Compared to the more flexible manual Galaxy tool development software, there is far less to learn to get up to speed with a form driven, automated code generator in a tailored, readily deployed appliance.
+    - The cost of this convenience is that ToolFactory is limited to a limited subset of simple script and package wrappers.

-# 2. Getting your hands on a ToolFactory for some hands-on training.
+# 2. Getting your hands on a ToolFactory Appliance for some hands-on training.

-#### Run the ToolFactory locally and adapt the sample tools

-- If you found the introductory material presented so far relevant to your own needs, you may wish to start the DIY/hands-on part of the tutorial that follows
+- If you found the introductory material relevant to your own needs, you may wish to start the DIY/hands-on part of the tutorial that follows.
-- Set up your own working ToolFactory, install the samples in a history and then start exploring it and figuring out how it might help your work.
 - Install your own ToolFactory Appliance as described below.
+- Start exploring the provided samples to figure out if and how it might help your work.
-- The sections after this can **only be completed with a working ToolFactory**.
+- Tutorial material that follows **can only be completed with a working ToolFactory**.
-- In all cases, the first time they are run and the first time a tool is built, most versions take 10 minutes or so  - there's a lot that needs to be installed.
-Check for Conda and other running processes before assuming it has frozen.

 >#### Active Tutorial content follows
 >